 Projected Employment for Healthcare Practitioners and Support Staff

 Practitioner job openings are expected to be plentiful during the next decade.
-The Oregon Employment Department projects almost 3,900 total annual openings from 2014 to 2024 with almost 45 percent coming from newly created jobs (compared with only 37% across all occupations) and the remaining 55 percent coming from replacement openings due mostly to retirement.
-The occupations projected to have the largest number of total openings include registered nurses, physicians and surgeons, physical therapists, pharmacy technicians, pharmacists, and medical records and health information technicians.
+The Oregon Employment Department projects more than 7,700 total annual openings from 2017 to 2027 with almost 24 percent coming from newly created jobs (compared with only 9 percent across all occupations) and the remaining 76 percent coming from replacement openings due to retirement or major career changes.
+The occupations projected to have the largest number of total openings include registered nurses, physicians and surgeons, pharmacy technicians, pharmacists, and dental hygienists.

 Healthcare support job openings are also expected to be plentiful during the next decade.
-The Oregon Employment Department projects more than 1,902 total annual openings from 2014 to 2024 with about half coming from newly created jobs and the remaining half coming from replacement openings.
+The Oregon Employment Department projects more than 7,400 total annual openings from 2017 to 2027 with about 15 percent coming from newly created jobs and the remaining openings coming from replacement openings.
 The occupations with the largest number of projected total openings include nursing assistants, medical assistants, home health aides, dental assistants, and massage therapists.